Table of Contents

 When your loan is approved and funded, you’ll receive funds in your bank account through direct deposit.
 The origination fee is deducted from this amount, so it’s important to make that calculation as part of your financial planning process.

 When it’s time to start making payments, you have several options available.
 Autopay is most recommended so that you can stay on track of your due date, but you can also pay by phone, online, or check.

 There is a fee for making your payment through check — either $5 or 5% or your payment, whichever costs less.
 For simple accounting, if your payment is over $100, you’ll just owe the $5 in addition to your regular payment amount.

 You can also incur a late fee for any payments made after the due date.
 If you reach 15 days past due, you’ll receive a fee of$15 or 5% of your unpaid bill, whichever one is greater.
 There’s also a $15 insufficient funds fee in the event that your payment is returned.

-Prosper Is partnering with Clarity Money to provide an app for Prosper users to better manage their finances.
+Prosper is partnering with Clarity Money to provide an app for users to better manage their finances.
 The app allows users to cancel unnecessary accounts and lower your bills.
-And as long as you make your payments on time each month, you can build your credit with a Prosper loan because they report to all three credit bureaus.
+And as long as you make your payments on time each month, you may be able to build your credit with a loan because they report to all three credit bureaus.

-If you’re looking for a personal loan specifically to fund a medical procedure, Prosper has a separate lending arm devoted exclusively for these purposes.
-Prosper Healthcare Lending offers healthcare financing to provide an alternative to high interest credit cards.
+If you’re looking for a personal loan specifically to fund a medical procedure, Prosper has partnerships with providers to help their patients access credit.
+Prosper Healthcare Lending helps providers offer their patients a financing option that could be an alternative to high interest credit cards.
 You can get an approval decision in as little as two minutes so that your decision-making process isn’t hindered by a long loan application.

 Any financing decision is an extremely personal one.
 Consider all your options concerning personal loans in general, then hone in on Prosper’s specific design to see if it’s a good fit for your needs.
 Here are a few factors to take into account before you make up your mind.